luckxiang/cordova-plugin-serial-port/README.md

  1. read string & hexString
  2. write string & hexStrinf
  3. write data and wait response
- 4. read is not block, you must check read data in you application.
+ 4. read is not block, you must check read data in you application. include response data.
  5. if you recive 2 or more message and do not read in time. you will get all in next read.

 # how to use